Aidan-bn/todoList/README.md

 # Todolist project with Webpack

 > This simple To do list web page created using modules and webpack and served by a webpack dev server.
-> In this branch some functionality were aded to make an application interactive.
-The user will be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
-The updated tasks list will be stored in local storage.
+> With this branch, Add, Edit and Remove functionality were aded to increase application interactivity.The added and updated tasks list will be stored in local storage.

 ## Built With